 Interstitial fluid readings and blood glucose readings don’t always match

 Glucose in the blood takes time to make its way into the interstitial fluid so there may be a lag time.
-The average lag time between Sensor and blood glucose readings is about 4.5 +/- 4.8 minutes.5
+The average lag time between Sensor and blood glucose readings is about 2.4 ± 4.6 minutes for adults and 2.1 ± 5.0 minutes for children.5

 When glucose levels are stable, the two readings may be very similar.
 However, if glucose is rising or falling, then they might be different.6